 - Research Opportunities

 CSE undergraduate students are encouraged to collaborate on projects and research with faculty, graduate students, and undergraduate students.
-Participating in research allows students to: get hands-on experience, make connections with faculty, explore a specific area of interest, develop academic and career goals, and prepare for education beyond an undergraduate degree.
+Participating in undergraduate research allows students to gain hands-on experience, make connections with faculty, explore a specific area of interest, develop academic and career goals, and prepare for education beyond an undergraduate degree.

 - Internship and Career Opportunities

 Internships are an invaluable experience.
-The majority of our students participate in at least one internship experience, often in the summer, and as soon as the end of freshmen year.
-There are many resources available to help students prepare for and connect with job and internship opportunities, including: the Career Center, the Jacobs School of Engineering Corporate Affiliates Program and Team Internship Program, and CSE department workshops and info sessions
+The majority of CSE students participate in at least one internship experience, often in the summer, and as soon as the end of their freshman year.
+There are many resources available to help students prepare for and connect with job and internship opportunities, including: the Career Center, the Jacobs School of Engineering Corporate Affiliates Program and Team Internship Program, and CSE department workshops and info sessions.

 Students who are interested in pursuing a major within the Department of Computer Science and Engineering must first be admitted to the University of California, San Diego.
 Prospective students who are interested in applying to UC San Diego should visit the UC San Diego Admissions website to review eligibility and admission requirements.
 The Computer Science and Engineering Department is not involved in the UC San Diego admissions process.
 All questions related to university admission should be directed to UC San Diego Admissions.